 Eve Ashcraft is a rare commodity in the design world, an expert on everything to do with color.

-For 20 years, her firm, Eve Ashcraft Studio, has consulted with designers, architects, private clients, and businesses on colors for everything from interiors, exteriors, and corporate branding to paint lines and knitting yarn.
+For 25 years, her firm, Eve Ashcraft Studio, has consulted with designers, architects, private clients, businesses and institutions on colors for everything from interiors, exteriors, and corporate branding to paint lines, wayfinding and exhibition design.